 - 7.3 An SBAT is an Apprenticeship or Traineeship (other than a HSAT) undertaken by a student enrolled in VCE or VCAL, with at least one day per week timetabled to be spent on the job or in training during the normal school week.
 The Training Plan must be developed by the Training Provider, together with the employer and the Apprentice/Trainee.
-A representative of the student's school must sign the Training Plan to confirm: - a. the student is enrolled in VCE or VCAL; - b. the student's study, training and work commitments form an integral part of that student's school learning program and study timetable and are consistent with the student's career aspiration as outlined in their career action plan; and - c. it will not be detrimental to the student's overall education. - 7.4 For an Apprentice/Trainee undertaking the training as part of an SBAT, the Training Provider must ensure that: - a. it makes contact with the secondary school to develop the Training Plan; - b. the Training Plan is also signed by an authorised representative of the school within two months of the signing of the Training Contract; - c. a copy of the signed Training Plan is provided to the relevant AASN; - d. in consultation with the school, known results for SBAT units of competency should be made available to schools by the end of October in the current enrolment year to allow for the school to enter results on the Victorian Assessment Software System (VASS) in a timely manner.
+A representative of the student's school must sign the Training Plan to confirm: - a) the student is enrolled in VCE or VCAL;

+- b) the student's study, training and work commitments form an integral part of that student's school learning program and study timetable and are consistent with the student's career aspiration as outlined in their career action plan; and - c) it will not be detrimental to the student's overall education. - 7.4 For an Apprentice or Trainee undertaking the training as part of an SBAT, the Training Provider must ensure that: - a) it makes contact with the secondary school to develop the Training Plan; - b) the Training Plan is also signed by an authorised representative of the school within two months of the signing of the Training Contract; - c) a copy of the signed Training Plan is provided to the relevant AASN; - d) in consultation with the school, known results for SBAT subjects should be made available to schools by the end of October in the current enrolment year to allow for the school to enter results on the Victorian Assessment Software System (VASS) in a timely manner.
 Results must be supplied to schools at least one week prior to the cut-off date as schools require one week to allow for data entry.
-Check the exact date at www.ycaa.vic.edu.au and search for the VCE and VCAL Administrative Handbook; - e. schools are notified when there are amendments to the Training Plan (this allows students to receive full credit in their VCE or VCAL); and - f. the training meets the requirements specified in the relevant Approved Training Scheme, including specific school-based Apprenticeship/Traineeship requirements (see Attachment 1).
-Training Providers should note that Approved Training Schemes specify longer nominal durations for Apprenticeships and Traineeships undertaken through school-based arrangements.

-- 7.5 Further information and a guide to establishing and delivering SBATs (including stakeholder roles and responsibilities) can be found on the Department's website: - https://www.education.vic.gov.au/school/teachers/teachingresources/careers/work/Pages/apprentice.aspx - 7.6 School students who undertake an Apprenticeship or Traineeship that is not integrated into their VCE or VCAL learning program and study timetable are undertaking a part-time Apprenticeship or Traineeship.
+Check the exact date on the VCAA website and search for the VCE and VCAL Administrative Handbook; - e) schools are notified when there are amendments to the Training Plan (this allows students to receive full credit in their VCE or VCAL); and - f) the training meets the requirements specified in the relevant Approved Training Scheme, including specific SBAT requirements (see Attachment 1).
+Training Providers should note that Approved Training Schemes specify longer nominal durations for Apprenticeships and Traineeships undertaken through school based arrangements. - 7.5 Further information and a guide to establishing and delivering SBATs (including stakeholder roles and responsibilities) can be found on the Department's website. - 7.6 School students who undertake an Apprenticeship or Traineeship that is not integrated into their VCE or VCAL learning program and study timetable are undertaking a part-time Apprenticeship or Traineeship.
 This type of arrangement will still provide credit for VCE or VCAL if it is recorded on VASS but does not require school endorsement.
 These arrangements are at an individual student's discretion and are not government subsidised.